U. S. Airlines

-The generically named U. S. Airlines (with a space between the "U." and "S.") was one of the first scheduled cargo airlines to operate in the United States, awarded a certificate by the Civil Aeronautics Board (CAB) (the now defunct Federal agency that, at the time, tightly regulated almost all US commercial air transportation) in July 1949 in the same proceedings that awarded certificates to Flying Tiger Line and Slick Airways.
+U. S. Airlines (with a space between the "U." and "S.") was one of the first scheduled cargo airlines to operate in the United States, certificated as an "all-cargo carrier" by the Civil Aeronautics Board (CAB) (the now defunct Federal agency that, at the time, tightly regulated almost all US commercial air transportation) in July 1949 in the same proceedings that awarded certificates to Flying Tiger Line and Slick Airways.
 Flying Tiger and Slick were given transcontinental freight routes, U. S. Airlines was given north–south routes east of the Mississippi.
 The CAB picked U. S. Airlines over competitors in significant part because it was well capitalized.
+Harry Playford, then the president of the airline, was a former director of National Airlines.
 U. S. Airlines started certificated service 1 October 1949.
 The airline spent the time before its certification flying freight on east coast routes.

 A photo of a U. S. Airlines C-46 is available under External links.